-Dr. Michelle Garfield Cook, Associate Provost for Institutional Diversity and University of Georgia Chief Diversity Officer, was the inaugural Dean of the Franklin Residential College where she served for four years.
+Dr. Michelle Garfield Cook, currently Associate Provost for Institutional Diversity and University of Georgia Chief Diversity Officer, was the inaugural Dean of the Franklin Residential College where she served for four years.
 At that time, Dr. Cook was an Associate Dean in the Franklin College of Arts & Sciences.
 From 2004-2010, the late Dr. J. Douglas Toma, an associate professor at the Institute of Higher Education, served as the Dean of the Franklin Residential College.
 Toma lived in Rutherford Hall with his wife, Dr. Linda Bachman, and their son Jack.
-In fall of 2010, the Tomas moved out of Rutherford Hall, and a graduate student, Leasa Weimer, became the new Dean in Residence.
+In fall of 2010, the Tomas moved out of Rutherford Hall, and a graduate student, Leasa Weimer, occupied the residential position.
 Toma and Weimer worked together to plan events for the FRC and ensure that the organization was running properly.

 In the fall of 2011, Eugene Wright, a scientific illustration professor, became the FRC's new Senior Dean, and Kameron Sheats became the Residential Dean.Together, Gene and Kameron worked to plan a budget, organize special programs and create events for the FRC.

-In the Fall 2012, as the reconstruction phase began, Dr. Rebecca Simpson-Litke moved into Building 1516 to become the FRC's Residence Dean.
+In the Fall 2012, as the reconstruction phase began, Dr. Rebecca Simpson-Litke moved into Building 1516 to become the FRC's Residential Dean.
 For the 2012-2013 academic year, the FRC was located in Building 1516 as Rutherford Hall underwent renovations.
 In the fall of 2013, Rutherford Hall once again became home for the FRC.
 Rebecca and her family lived in Rutherford and worked with the FRC until Spring 2017.

 Beginning Fall 2017, we welcome Ms. Chera Jo Watts as Academic Advisor in Residence to the Franklin Residential College.
 Chera resides in the Rutherford Hall apartment with her son, Cooper.
-Chera and Cooper, along with the Senior Dean of the FRC, will host numerous events throughout the year to engage and connect with students.
+Chera and Cooper, along with the incoming Director of the FRC, will host numerous events throughout the year to engage and connect with students.